reedninety/Codeop_MVP/client/README.md

+Simone this isn't my README file I just haven't touched it because I was scared it would break something

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.